jdeluyck/kcoreorg-website/_posts/2008/2008-02-11-we-can-has-licenseplate.md

 Yez!
 We can! :p

-(Hereby the <a href="https://kcore.org/2008/01/23/mad-dash/" target="_blank">100m mad dash</a> has been concluded.
+(Hereby the [100m mad dash](https://kcore.org/2008/01/23/mad-dash/) has been concluded.
 Stay tuned for the next installment! :P)